If you’ve been working with lighting for a while, you might be aware of the term RDM, or remote device management.

 Say goodbye to this limitation, all thanks to our friend, RDM!

-While the DMX protocol originally left pins 4 and 5 of the XLR connector open for “future use”, RDM actually doesn’t need them!
-This is one of the most common mis-conceptions of RDM.
+While the DMX protocol originally left pins 4 and 5 of the XLR connector open for “future use”, RDM actually doesn’t use them either!
+This is one of the most common misconceptions of RDM.